 Rice, or nasi in the local language, is an important part of Indonesian Food.
-So, it’s not a surprise that most Indonesian dishes serve it in different forms: porridges, wraps, fried, spicy and the list goes on.
-Some of the must-try Indonesia street food includes Nasi Goreng, Nasi Padang and Nasi Uduk.
+So, it’s not a surprise that most Indonesian dishes serve it in different forms: porridge, wraps, fried, spicy and the list goes on.
+Some of the must-try Indonesian street food includes Nasi Goreng, Nasi Padang and Nasi Uduk.

 What to Do?